Most technology companies don't have a sales problem.

 Why this conversation starts

-When a private equity investor makes the introduction, portfolio companies engage differently.
+When leadership commits at the top, the company engages differently.
 There is no vendor evaluation.
-The methodology deploys consistently across every company that needs it.
+The methodology deploys consistently across every team that needs it.

 Faster path to revenue — compress 2–3 years of GTM trial and error into 90 days.